trumad/k9k_pids/README.md

+# Translation

+This fork adds an English translation for the 836 engine type.
+Similar work could be done to the other csv files by importing them into google sheets, and running the formula =googletranslate(B2,"ru","en-gb") on every cell.

 # External PIDs for Renault K9k engine parameters in Torque Pro and similar

 Torque is a vehicle/car performance/diagnostics tool and scanner that uses an OBD II Bluetooth adapter to connect to your OBD2 engine management/ECU.
 Torque requires a file with external PIDs to support car/engine/ECU specific parameters.